 Poway Unified School District is proud that our schools are among the best in California in terms of academic performance and providing high-quality educational opportunities to all students.
 Our high-achieving schools make our communities a desirable place to live and protect the value of our homes.

 Updating Facilities to Prepare Students

 Many of our local schools and facilities are outdated and deteriorating and need to be repaired and upgraded to ensure they are meeting current safety and academic standards.
-By the year 2023, if improvements are not made, 24 out of 39 of our campuses will be considered "poor" condition.
+By the year 2023, if improvements are not made, 62% of our campuses will be considered "poor" condition.
 You can view our recent facilities condition assessment here

 (Clockwise from top left: Aging portables at Shoal Creek Elementary, broken rain gutters at Rancho Bernardo High School, damaged stucco at Garden Road Elementary, leaking ceiling at Highland Ranch Elementary)